How do you rest and recover your legs after a hard workout? Starting an exercise that grows and tones your leg muscles

 You can have rest and recovery days while working out, especially when doing heavy leg exercises.
 One way to do this is to stretch at some intervals gently.
-Stretching helps relax your muscles and provides you with more strength to do more exercise.
+Stretching helps relax your muscles and gives you more strength to do more exercise.

 In summary, you want to recover quickly from your workout.
 It is also essential not to over-train.
 You do not want to break down your leg muscles to where they cannot recover in time for your next workout.
 It is best not to rush building your leg muscles.